11 Best Cheap Drift Cars In 2025

 lexus is300

-With the right modifications the IS, particularly the IS300, has excellent potential at a bargain price and is one of the strongest contenders in our list.
+With the right modifications, the IS, particularly the IS300, has excellent potential at a bargain price and is one of the strongest contenders in our list.

-BMW 3-Series
+BMW 3-Series (E36/E46)

 bmw e46 wide arch drift car

-With immense popularity in its prime, there was once a huge selection of various E36’s available on the market at bargain prices, and drifting enthusiasts ensured that they’d live their final years mostly spent on the limiter.
+With immense popularity in its prime, there was once a huge selection of various E36s available on the market at bargain prices, and drifting enthusiasts ensured that they’d live their final years mostly spent on the limiter.

-Admittedly, once you’re behind the wheel and enjoying what this fantastic chassis has to offer, that’ll most likely soon be forgotten.
-But don’t expect the photographers to be climbing over one another to get photos of your beat-to-hell E36!
+Just don’t expect the photographers to climb over one another to get photos of your beat-to-hell E36!

 If you’re lucky enough, you may even be able to find a reasonable E9x series that could do with a few simple repairs, depending on your budget.
-Although these are much more modern, they’re still very capable with the right modifications.
-Expect your pockets to empty a little quicker than you’d like, though!

 If you’re looking for something a little more original, make sure you also consider the slightly chubbier 5-series!
 After shedding a few lbs, it could potentially be a serious bargain contender.

-Mazda Miata/Mazda MX5/Eunos Roadster
+Mazda Miata/Mazda MX-5/Eunos Roadster

 mazda miata nb drifting